ariga/atlas/doc/md/guides/postgres/index-operator-classes.md

 Time: 3911.261 ms (00:03.911)
 ```

 Awesome!
 Our index is now created on the `subscriber_name` column.
-Now suppose that we want to search for a subscriber who’s registered name begins with “Shirley C”.
+Now, suppose that we want to search for a subscriber whose registered name begins with “Shirley C”.
 We can create such a query with the use of a `WHERE` clause and a `LIKE` operator.
 Let’s check the performance and plan of this query with the following command:

 ```sql
 EXPLAIN ANALYZE